lasuzuki/dtn-gcp/Testing_Stopping.md

 ionadmin        .
 ````

-After stopping the daemon, it can be restarted using the same procedures as outlined above.
-Do remember that the ion.log file is still present, and will just keep growing as you experiment with ION.
+After stopping the daemon, you can start fresh with a brand-new node.
+To do that, you first need to run the `killm` script (to destroy all of the persistent state objects in shared memory); after that, you can run your `ionstart` script again, whether with changes or not.
+Do remember that the `ion.log` file is still present, and will just keep growing as you experiment with ION.
+You can of course periodically delete entries out of the ion.log file.

 <img src="https://github.com/lasuzuki/dtn-gcp/blob/main/blob/img5.png" width=600 align=center>